 environment to the OTL environment smoother.
 See also

-attach to the primary database connection, which was made in
+attaches to the primary database connection, which was made

-straight ODBC, DB2-CLI, or any other third-party (ODBC, or
+in straight ODBC, DB2-CLI, or any other third-party (ODBC,

 transition from the legacy environment to the OTL